East Legon

-East Legon is a town in the Accra Metropolitan district, a district of the Greater Accra Region of Ghana.
+East Legon is a town in the Ayawaso West Municipal District of the Greater Accra Region of Ghana.

 East Legon has a total area of 4.95 km2 (1.91 mi2) and a total distance of 9.36 km (5.82 mi).
 It is an 11-minute drive from the Kotoka International Airport and a 38-minute drive from the Tema Harbour.

-It has within its zoon one of the branches of the ICGC church's, The New Wine Temple formerly known as the Yehweh Temple headed by Rev. Dr. Ismaila Hans Awudu.
+The Flower Pot interchange was constructed to ease traffic to East Legon.